durrantX/dsc---phase-3---project/README.md

  -  Plots the true positive rate (sensitivity) on the y-axis against the false positive rate (1 - specificity) on the x-axis.
  -  ROC curve evaluates how well the model discriminates between classes
  -  Instrumental in comparing the effectiveness of different models

+**Confusion Matrix**

+  - Provides a thorough analysis of true positive, true negative, false positive, and false negative predictions
+  - Facilitates a profound comprehension of the overall effectiveness in class distinction

 # Analysis of  models performances and final model selection